talyssonoc/structure/README.md

 user.greet(); // Hello John Foo

-/* Structure also provides an isValid() method, which validates the attributes of the schema based on its configuration: */
+/* Structure will also add an isValid() method that validates the attributes based on the schema */

-user.isValid(); // false
 ```